MichalLytek/type-graphql/docs/middlewares.md

 ### Global Middleware

-However, for common middleware like measuring resolve time or catching errors, it might be annoying to place a `@UseMiddleware(ResolveTime)` decorator on every field/resolver.
+However, for common middlewares like measuring resolve time or catching errors, it might be annoying to place a `@UseMiddleware(ResolveTime)` decorator on every field, method or resolver class.

-Hence, in TypeGraphQL we can also register a global middleware that will be called for each query, mutation, subscription and field resolver.
+Hence, in TypeGraphQL we can also register a global middleware that will be called for each query, mutation, subscription and a field.
 For this, we use the `globalMiddlewares` property of the `buildSchema` configuration object:

 ```ts
 const schema = await buildSchema({